-This award, in the form of a medal, goes to a lecturer or a team of lecturers that greatly contributed to enhancing students' learning over the past few years through a scholarly approach to teaching.
-The recipient(s) are normally also nominated by the Faculty for the HELTASA National Excellence in Teaching and Learning Award.
-After consultation with the Centre for Teaching and Learning, the Faculty's Dean and Vice Deans make the award on the grounds of portfolios submitted by the nominees.
+This award, in the form of a medal, goes to a lecturer or a team of lecturers who have greatly contributed to enhancing students' learning over the past few years, through a scholarly approach to teaching.
+The Faculty's nominations for similar University and national awards are normally selected from the nominees for the Faculty award.
+A panel appointed by the Dean, after consultation with the Faculty's Management Committee, evaluates candidates' teaching portfolios and then chooses the recipients of the Faculty's award, as well as the Faculty's nominees for the University and national awards.